wearemd/spa-starter/README.md

 Now you can use this constant in every JavaScript file inside `src/` and it will changed depending on your Webpack environment.

 ## 🚀 Cache busting
 Cache busting in this starter is done by automatically appending a hash to each asset filename.
-You can read more about it in the [Webpack documentation](https://webpack.js.org/guides/caching/).
+You can read more about caching in [Webpack documentation](https://webpack.js.org/guides/caching/).

 ## 🤜🤛 Contributing
 Contributions, issues and feature requests are welcome!